Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 That said, both apps have a place where you can see all your assignments — in Wrike, it’s called My to-do, and in monday.com, it’s My work.

-Get unlimited tasks with Plaky’s free plan
+Get unlimited tasks for free in Plaky

-You should also know that neither of these apps offers custom fields on their free plans, which makes task management somewhat harder for freemium users.
+You should also know that neither of these apps offers Custom fields on their free plans, which makes task management somewhat harder for freemium users.

 On the other hand, if I had to subscribe to a paid plan, I’d opt for monday.com in this case.
 This app made my own task management more enjoyable thanks to its flexibility and tons of customization options.